Yin & Yang (National Feral Cat Day)

 Yang got very sick and almost died from Coccidiosis.
 We are doing fine now, we are up to date on shots and we LOVE people.
 But we will never forget our family members that still live in a feral cat colony.

-You can help our family get spayed and neutered by donating to Jackson County Spay and Neuter a 501C3 Non Profit and 100% Tax Deductible who provides a great service to the residents of Jackson County, MS.
+You can help our family get spayed and neutered by donating to Pink Pawz a 501C3 Non Profit and 100% Tax Deductible who provides a great service to the residents of Jackson County, MS.

 Yin & Yang, the Yoga Kittens reporting for ATCAD